 You can also customize SMS message templates, view SMS events in the System Log and view SMS usage reports.
 See Configure and use telephony for more information.

-Toll-free, premium, and invalid phone numbers cannot be used for multifactor authentication.
+Toll-free, premium, and invalid phone numbers can't be used for multifactor authentication.
 If you attempt to use a toll-free, premium, or unrecognized phone number format, the phone number will be rejected as an invalid phone number.

 Activate the SMS Authentication factor